If you asked someone what is velvet used for they’d probably struggle to go much beyond clothes or a cushion.

-You can even get up to 6 free upholstery fabric samples from us through the post to anywhere in the world so you can see and touch it for yourself rather than just looking online as it will look a slightly different shade on different computer screens.
+You can even get unlimited upholstery fabric samples from us through the post to anywhere in the world so you can see and touch it for yourself rather than just looking online as it will look a slightly different shade on different computer screens.
 Beat that for gold old fashioned Yorkshire value, especially as we are now sending out around 300 a week to countries as diverse as Russia, Singapore, Australia and Alaska.

 The reason for velvet’s huge popularity is quite simple.
 Velvet is both comfortable and hard-wearing and even though it’s more expensive than other soft fabrics such as chenille and corduroy it’s well worth the initial outlay for how well it still looks after years of service, cushioning us on those interminable journeys to and from work.

 Velvet designs can also be quite vibrant – it’s not unusual to see bright orange on our transport networks – or heavily patterned.
 And it’s a thick material, ideal for a pair of curtains to keep us tucked up and cosy on these bitter winter nights.

 So where did velvet originate from?